Submission Guidelines

 Scientific names

-• Complete scientific name to every living organism with authority must be given on its first mention to avoid confusion with common names, ensuring scientists worldwide understand exactly which species is being discussed .
-The contributors must ensure the authenticity of current scientific name and authority.
+• Complete scientific name to every living organism with authority must be given on its first mention to avoid confusion with common names, ensuring scientists worldwide understand exactly which species is being discussed.
+The contributors must ensure the authenticity of the current scientific name and authority.

 Figures, photos and illustrations

 • Figures, images, artwork, diagrams and other graphical media must be supplied as separate files along with the manuscript.
-Their place in the manuscript should be clearly indicated by authors.
+The authors should clearly indicate their place in the manuscript.

 • Please provide captions for all figures, images, and artwork.